 Videos about China's Resistance War: China's Dunkirk Retreat (in English); 42 Video Series (in Chinese)

-It is no strange that the imperialist powers would oppose Dr. Sun's revolution since China's revolution was induced by the invasions of the foreign powers in the first place.
+It is no strange that the imperialist powers would oppose Dr. Sun's revolution since China's revolution was induced by the invasion of the foreign powers in the first place.
 From the outset of Xin Hai Revolution of 1911, imperialist powers had opposed China's democracy process, and this is best exemplified by US ambassordor's pressuring Manchu government into recalling Yuan Shi-Kai for sake of cracking down on Xin Hai Revolution.
 That is what I will call here as the tragedy of Chinese revolution.
 This has nothing to do with Harold Isaacs' claim in his 1938 book "Tragedy of The Chinese Revolution", i.e., Chinese revolution failed as a result of the ideological difference between Lenin/Stalin, Bukharin and Trotsky on the matter whether China's revolution was at the stage of Russian 1905 Revolution or Russian 1917 Revolution.

 China's Status Quo